IDEA AGENT & CATALYST OF CHANGE.

 Wayne is the author of Eat This!
-“Observations of Successful Restaurateurs”, based on his experiences in the Hospitality Industry that translate to success in any industry.
-“This book perfectly distils the universal lessons of the hospitality business.
+“Observations of Successful Restaurateurs”, based on his experiences in the Hospitality Industry.
+Eat This! now includes observations from a wide-range of industries and organizations translating into successfully providing an Exceptional Customer experience.
+“This book perfectly distills the universal lessons of the hospitality business.
 Happy customers are a key part of any enterprise and Wayne Jagoe’s entertaining stories perfectly illustrate just how simple success can be”.
 Chef Michael Smith, Host of Chef at Home, Chef at Large, and the Inn Chef on the Food Network Canada.

 In 1997, Wayne founded DineAid.Com, the first online Dining Guide in Atlantic Canada, [Precursor to Yelp] which was later sold to Kostuch Publication in 2003.